The Complete Guide on How to Buy Bed Sheets

 3. Color vs. Patterned Sheets

 Unless you’re a strict proponent of all-white bedding, taking the chromatic route can be a fun way to invite an unexpected touch of color to your space, especially if it’s a little monochrome.
-You can find sheets in just about every hue, and with rich patterns across an array of motifs—gridded, tye-dye, Ikat, and retro florals happen to be a few of the trending styles.
+You can find sheets in just about every hue, as well as ones with rich patterns across an array of motifs — gridded, tie-dye, ikat, and retro florals happen to be a few of the trending styles.
 If you’re hesitant about going all out with a solid hue or maximalist print, dip your toes in with embroidery or a refined one-line scalloped detailing.

 Certain fabrics can influence color or pattern choice.
 Think about a blush pink on polyester compared to linen.
 The latter, with its textured finish, will give off an effortlessly cool and laid-back vibe, while a synthetic material (which can look shiny) will appear entirely different.
 Similarly, beige cotton sheets can be snoozy and vanilla, but not in linen form.
 If you’re going for flannel, plant-based, or synthetic bedding, you’re more likely to find patterned options.
 Linens are best in a palette of muted neutrals and pastels, while a brilliant shade of white and a crisp cotton go hand-in-hand.
 You can always mix and match, opting for solid-colored sheets as the base and dressing it all up with a vibrantly patterned duvet cover on top.